These simple tips will help you zest and juice lemons, whether you have special tools or not!

 Pick a lemon that has no blemishes on its peel.
 A lemon with a pebbly texture usually has a thicker skin and will be easier to zest; however, a lemon with a thinner, smoother skin will usually contain more juice.

 Rinse the lemon with water and dry with a soft towel.
-Some lemons have an artifically-added wax coating, so try a rinse or soak in warm water to remove that if you’re planning to zest the lemon.
+Some lemons have an artificially-added wax coating, so try a rinse or soak in warm water to remove that if you’re planning to zest the lemon.

 How to Zest a Lemon

 Remember that the finer the zest, the stronger the lemon flavor will be.
 That’s one of the reasons why I prefer using a microplane.
+I also find that tool to be one of the easiest ways to get a lemon zested quickly and efficiently.
+If you find yourself needing citrus zest often, then it’s probably worth investing in one of these kitchen tools to make the process easier.

 Use the zest as soon as possible after it has been removed, as the flavor will begin to dissipate as soon as it is removed.
+However, you can store leftover zest in an airtight container in the freezer.

 How to Juice a Lemon